Sports Vision Training (SVT)

 The ability to pay attention to peripheral vision may also be trained and peripheral attention is required in several situations.
 Thus, for example, a football quarterback can keep his attention focused on his pass receiver who is on the move, while being aware of the movements of the defenders of the opposing team coming at him.
 This will allow him to respond more quickly and perhaps avoid a "quarterback sack" or even an injury!

-It’s the same thing with paying attention to the road when driving, while being aware of the movement of the other cars to avoid collision, or during a bike race, cross country skiing, etc. It allows us to identify the speed of our opponents without losing track of the "zone" in our race strategy.
+It’s the same thing with paying attention to the road when driving, while being aware of the movement of the other cars to avoid a collision, or during a bike race, cross country skiing, etc. It allows us to identify the speed of our opponents without losing track of the "zone" in our race strategy.

 Proper attention to peripheral vision promotes the ability to "read the game " in team sports or be aware of the position of a partner during a duo performance in figure skating or the position of objects and the movements of other performers in a dance choreography or an acrobatic number in a circus.